emoacht/Monitorian/README.md

 ## Remarks

- - To rename the monitor in this app, press and hold its name until it turns to be editable.
+ - The monitor name shown in main window can be changed for easier identification of monitors.
+To change the name, press and hold it until it turns to be editable.
  - The number of monitors shown at a time is currently up to 4.

 ## Development

 This app is a WPF app developed and tested with Surface Pro 4.

+The log will be an useful source to look into an issue.

+ - __exception.log__ - Information on exceptions when an unexpected problem happened.

-To know the capabilities of monitors, click the app title in menu window 3 times and then hit the appeared button.
-It will create a log file on the desktop.
+ - __probe.log__ - Information on capabilities of each monitor obtained from various APIs and used to find accessible monitors.
+To get this log, click the app title in menu window 3 times and then tap the button appeared beneath.

 ## History

+Ver 1.8.0 2018-11-24

+ - Supplement generic monitor name with connection type

 Ver 1.7.4 2018-11-14